garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Fetch the entity objects using Repository interface method.
+      - | Fetch the entity object using Repository interface method.
     * - | (2)
-      - | Update the status of entity objects by calling setter method.
+      - | Update the state of entity object by calling setter method.

  .. note:: **Calling the save method of Repository**

-    The entity objects fetched using Repository interface method are managed under ``EntityManager``.
+    The entity object fetched using Repository interface method are managed under ``EntityManager``.
     For the entity objects managed under ``EntityManager``, just by changing the state of objects using setter method, the changes are reflected in persistence layer (DB) at the time of committing the transaction.
     Therefore, there is no need to explicitly call the save method of Repository interface.

     However, save method needs to be called when the entity objects are not managed under ``EntityManager``.
-    For example, when entity objects are created based on the request parameters sent from the screen.
+    For example, when entity object is created based on the request parameters sent from the screen.

 |

 Updating the related-entity
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-In order to update the related-entity, set the value to be changed for the related-entity objects fetched from the parent-entity object using Repository interface method.
+In order to update the related-entity, first fetch the related-entity from the parent entity which in turn can be fetched using Repository interface and then set the values to be updated in related-entity object.

-For using this method, ``merge`` should be included in the cascade operations of related-entity.
+For using this method, ``merge`` should be included in the cascade operation of related-entity.

  .. code-block:: java